TrezorTop/rust-wasm-conways-game/README.md

 ## Running the Project

-Compiled .wasm modules are already available in the repository, but you can compile them yourself if you have Rust and `wasm-pack` installed.
+Compiled `.wasm` modules are already available in the repository, but you can compile it again yourself if you have Rust and `wasm-pack` installed.

 To run the project, you must have at least and `npm` installed.